av1d/FedEx_API_Python_examples/README.md

 Please read the FedEx documentation! https://developer.fedex.com/api/en-us/catalog/pickup/v1/docs.html

-This script equires an OAuth token.
-See the OAuth example in this same repo.

 This software is neither created nor endorsed by FedEx.
 Use at your own risk.